mpreetkaur/Brain-Smart/README.md

 1. Player needs to choose two cards at a time.
 2. Matched cards will remain open and unmatched will turn-over back.
 3. Player needs to choose two cards again to continue game.
-4. When all cards get matched click "Ok" on displaying alert at play again.
+4. When all cards get matched click "Ok" on displaying alert and click __re-start__ button to play again.

  *__[Click here!](https://mpreetkaur.github.io/Brain-Smart/)__ to play the game.*
 ### Planned changes